 The Human Trafficking Foundation’s primary focus is on improving support for victims of human trafficking and modern slavery.
 The lack of long-term government-funded support and accommodation provided by the National Referral Mechanism (NRM) is of great concern, and has been the subject to two recent reports: Life Beyond the Safe House and Day 46.

-[perhaps illustrated nicely in flow-chart style] The NRM is the mechanism by which potential victims of trafficking receive access to support and are identified as victims of trafficking.
+The NRM is the mechanism by which potential victims of trafficking receive access to support and are identified as victims of trafficking.
 After being referred to the NRM, a Reasonable Grounds decision is made on the basis of ‘suspect but cannot prove’ that the individual is a victim.
 If this decision is positive, the individual is offered safe house accommodation, specialist support and legal aid for a guaranteed 45 days or until a Conclusive Grounds decision is made that he or she has been trafficked.

 Crucially, once this Conclusive Grounds decision is made support is abruptly withdrawn: if negative, the individual has 2 days to leave the safe house; if positive, they have 2 weeks.
 This early and sudden removal of support unfortunately leaves victims vulnerable.

 Life Beyond the Safe House urges the Government to review its approach to move-on support for survivors of modern slavery to help survivors recover from their experiences and integrate into society.
 This would help reduce the risk of re-trafficking.

 The report makes clear that a cohesive approach to victim support would mean survivors would be more likely to recover and regain control over their lives, and become more confident and independent, which in turn will allow them to become active members of society.

 Read the report here